DanielTockan/Crypto-Tracker/README.md

 Intent on building an app centred around finance, I conducted a search of API's I could potentially use.
 The following criteria were considered in my selection process:
 - Is it free to use?
-- Do I require an API key/is there a call limit?
+- Do I require an API key/ is there a call limit?
 - Quality of documentation
 - Quality of the endpoints returned

 Following my research I decided to use [CoinGecko's API](https://www.coingecko.com/en/api).
-This API scored well across all 4 criteria, providing a comprehensive list of endpoints returning data for live pricing, trading volume, historical data etc. for thousands of cryptocurrnecies.
+This API scored well across all 4 criteria, providing a comprehensive list of endpoints returning data for live pricing, trading volume, historical data etc. for hundreds of cryptocurrnecies.
 I was satisfied that I had enough data to build out an MVP with.

 <!-- - Selected markets endpoint that containes array of objects, each object containing a lot of data for different cryptocurrencies -->